Esri/calcite-design-system/conventions/Accessibility/AccessibilityRoles.md

 ## 3. listbox

 The `listbox` role is used for lists from which a user may select one or more items which are static, unlike HTML `<select>` elements, may contain images.
+[Learn more about the listbox role](https://www.w3.org/TR/wai-aria-1.1/#listbox).

 ### Example